psbuilder/psbuilder/README.md

 Our license is [OSI](https://opensource.org/licenses/BSD-3-Clause) and [FSF](https://gnu.org/licenses/license-list.en.html#ModifiedBSD) approved.
 It is also GPL-compatible.

-You are permitted to use PsBuilder in binary or source form, for commercial or noncommercial purposes, with or without modifications, but you cannot name the software
+You are permitted to use PsBuilder in binary or source form, for commercial or noncommercial purposes (this version is noncommercial, but commercial use is still permitted), with or without modifications, but you cannot name your product
-"PsBuilder" to advertise or promote products derived from PsBuilder except if you have permission from us.
+"PsBuilder" or the name of anyone listed in [Contributors](https://github.com/psbuilder/psbuilder/contributors) to advertise or promote products derived from PsBuilder except if you have permission from us.